 Accessing the waterfall is super easy.
 The waterfall is located in the Chester-Blandford State Forest which features a well-marked trail system.
-The quickest way to access the waterfall is by parking along US-20 and then taking a quick 0.10 mile hike to the falls.
+The quickest way to access the waterfall is by parking along US-20 and then taking a quick 0.10-mile hike to the falls.
 From the highway, the waterfall can nearly be seen.
 It only takes a few minutes of walking to arrive at the waterfall.
-The hike is steep, but very quick.
+The hike is steep but very quick.

 The waterfall trail is family-friendly and a great way to get some hiking in.
 Dogs are also allowed on the trail and through the entirety of the Chester-Blandford State Forest.
-This is a must-visit spot for photographer too!
+This is a must-visit spot for photographers too!

 Sanderson Brook Falls is another awesome waterfall located just down the road.
 If you’re looking for more great waterfalls in Massachusetts to explore, check out goxplr.com/list/waterfalls-in-massachusetts

 - Height: 45-foot total drop

 - Type: Plunge and horsetails